mewpunyapat/customer-churn-prediction/README.md

 ---

-## Key Insights from EDA
+## 🔍Key Insights from EDA
 1. Tenure has negative correlation with churn rate.
 Customers with short tenure (0-6 months) exhibit a higher churn rate compared to long-term customers, suggesting that new customers may still feel unfamiliar and evaluate services quality.
 2. Month-to-month contract type makes up the majority of customer base.
 This type of contract also exhibits the highest churn rate compared to others due to its flexibility and low commitment.
-It also shows that customer who has month-to-month contract also have low tenure
+It also shows that customers who have month-to-month contract also have low tenure
 3. High monthly charges correlate with an increase in churn likelihood.
 The business can focus this segment by monitoring satisfaction or offer some incentives to make them feel worth of what they pay
 4. Fiber optic internet users show a 2x higher churn rate than DSL users, suggesting service-related dissatisfaction.
 5. Electronic check significantly increase churn rate